ISISComputingGroup/ibex_developers_manual/MK3-Chopper.md

 The IOC connects from the driver to the Mk3BridgeLib.dll (in support) using a c interface.
 The Mk3BridgeLib uses the Chopper C# object which uses the skeleton lib.

+# User Control

+The user can only start/stop/park and unpark the mk3chopper using the panel on the chopper itself.
+It also has to be put into remote mode before any commands can be sent to it.

 # Notes

 This can currently only been built in VS2010 because the solution file is 2010.